commercetest/nlnet/README.md

    the guesslang library, and write the results to a Supabase database.

-   Run the script with the appropriate `--clone-dir` argument specifying the directory where repositories are cloned or let it use the default directory.
+   Run the script with the appropriate `--clone-dir` argument specifying the directory where repositories are cloned or let it use the default directory (located in the `cloned_repos` folder under the `data` directory).

    Example: